Developed templates and tools for extent capacities in craftwork.

 Templets as tools and guidance for craftwork are the core of the workshop sessions and supporting or even replacing the craftsman who is meant to teach and guide the attendance.

-A construction puzzle based on 3 different lengths of wooden stick is giving you a first idea of what to do.
+Various starting ideas of workpieces give a inspiration to start.
+One of them is a construction puzzle based on 3 different lengths of wooden stick is giving you a first idea of what to do.

 The concept is aiming for start to create own models and leave the suggested sizes and models.